alfredkam/yakojs/README.md

-Minimal graphing library style for light weight and faster server side render.
+Minimal graphing library for light weight and faster server side render build w/ common js.
 This graph is intend to generate super light weight SVG graphs, compare to highcharts / flot / c3

 For demo ```node app.js``` and go to ```http://localhost:3000```